borntofrappe/react-practice/02 - React Podcast App/README.md

 The react-based project needs to manage information from an RSS Feed.
 However, this information needs to be showcased somewhere.
 This is why I decided to spent an entire coding session (and a half) creating a UI for the application.
 Ultimately I think it'll have to change, to accommodate for more functionalities (speed rate, hello?), but it is a good starting point.
 Solid foundations.

+The UI can be found in the **UI Podcast App** folder.
+Beside this one, **UX Podcast App** contains the same UI, with a bit of JavaScript to use hard coded values in a half-functioning prototype.

 ## Lessons Learned

 In which I detailed those concepts I learned about React which are connected to the library, but not strictly the project at hand.